nih-cfde/training-and-engagement/docs/Website-Style-Guide/7ReleasePlan.md

 ### Reviewer Checklist for PR

+The reviewer checklist is included in the PR template.
 Following the PR to merge into `dev`, the reviewers must ensure the tutorials pass the checklist for:

 - spelling and grammar
 - successful run of all installation and code chunks
 - sufficient explanation and details for the tutorial content - suggestions for inclusion of admonition boxes or additional resources for clarity